Dispute Resolution Section

 - Educational presentations for both neutrals and advocates

-- Cost-effective CLE credits in ADR
+- Cost-effective CLE credits in dispute resolution

 How We Do It

-WSBA Alternative Dispute Resolution Section has an Executive Committee and five standing committees:
+The Dispute Resolution Section has an Executive Committee and five standing committees:

 Vice Chair: Vacant

-Immediate Past Chair: Joanna Roth (2022)
+Immediate Past Chair: Melvyn Simburg (2022-2024)

-Young Lawyer Liaison:
+Young Lawyer Liaison: Kyle Berti (2021-2023)

 Executive Committee meetings are currently being conducted by teleconference only.
-You may attend virtually by calling 669-900-6833, and using access code 8824651313#.
+You may attend virtually by calling 669-900-6833 and using access code 8824651313#.
 Please contact committee members for any other details on their upcoming meetings.